wearewondrous/drupal-8-best-practices/README.md

 ![redirect setup](screens/redirect-module-config.png)

+Note: this is an older version of the module.
+Currently it does provide this option by default.

 ### Themes

 Put your personalized themes directly under `themes`.
 Not `profiles`.
 Not `themes/custom`.
 This will avoid deep folder nesting and prevent Google crawling problems.

-Have a thorough look at the `robots.txt` file in your project.
+Have a thorough look at the `robots.txt`-file in your project.
 To crawl your site, google needs to access all important folders and file types.

+Think of it like this: Google crawls your page with all CSS an JS.
+It tries to render the page as nearly as possible as a human user will see it.
+Thus, even missing fonts will harm your page.

 ## Drupal Modules

 ### Rabbit hole

 *Nodes*: Not every node type will have a dedicated full page view.
-Thus, use the module `rh_node` to prevent search engines and anonymous visitors of your site, to access those pages.
+E.g. a contact person or locations, etc. Thus, use the module `rh_node` to prevent search engines and anonymous visitors of your site, to access those pages.
 As admin you can still browse this pages.

-If you use translations on a multilingual site, make sure to grant access to the authors of your content.
+*Notice*: If you use translations on a multilingual site, make sure to grant access to the authors of your content.
 Otherwise, they will have a hard time accessing the translations overview page of a given node.

 ![Rabbit Hole Author access check](screens/rabbit-hole-module-author-access.png)

 *Taxonomy*: You can remove or disable the Taxonomy view, but your taxonomies will still be available via the url `taxonomy/term/{id}`.
 To prevent this use the Rabbit hole sub module `rh_taxonomy` to prevent this pages from being crawled.

+By using this method, you are able to allow certain taxonomies and disallow others.

 If the bots have already crawled this pages, decide whether to display a 404-page or redirect to front page.
-It may be helpful to have these extra pages pointing to your front page or other page.
+It may be helpful to have these extra pages pointing to your front page or even other pages.

 ### Entity browser

+After enabling the module `entity_browser` make sure to give access to your content authors.
+You tend to forget about that and end up with clients calling you and complaining…

 ![Entity Browser Author access check](screens/entity-browser-module-access.png)